themarquisdesheric/amber-health/src/pages/articles/2019-08-21-endometriosis.md

 ## **What are the symptoms?(H2)**

-* Pain with Menstruation, Dysmenorrhea
+* Pain with Menstruation
 * Pelvic Pain
+* Abdominal Pain
 * Low Back Pain
 * Leg Pain
 * Cyclical Pain
 * Pain in Bowel and Bladder
 * Bladder and Bowel Dysfunction
 * Pain with Sex, Dyspareunia
+* Pain with Vaginal Penetration or Insertion
 * Bloating
 * Nausea and Vomiting
 * Fatigue
+* Possibly Comorbidities: Allergies, Migraines, and Asthma

 > While some patients are relatively symptom-free except for certain times of their cycles (menstruation and ovulation), others are debilitated by pain each and every day of the month.
 Many women experience a gradual worsening of symptoms over time, both in severity and in the duration of symptoms i.e., the number of days per month they are affected.
 A common myth is that endometriosis only affects a woman during her period – while this may be the case for some women, for most patients the pain affects them both during and outside their period.
 >